Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Introduction

+At a high level, our argument begins on a structural level as we develop a framework for analyzing broad classes of stretched cliques.
+This larger framework not only allows us to explicitly construct families of $\ell$-minimal graphs such as $\A_k$, but also explains why extremal examples are abundant, which yields additional consequences such as exponentially many non-isomorphic $\ell$-minimal graphs and vertex-transitive graphs with large $\LS_+$-rank.

+The proof proceeds as follows.
+We begin with graphs obtained by stretching vertices in complete graphs, and organize them into the classes $\K_{n,d}$.
+Inside this family, the subclass $\tilde{\K}_{n,d}$ is especially convenient because the rank inequality $\sum_{i \in V(G)} x_i \leq \alpha(G)$ is a facet-inducing inequality of $\STAB(G)$ in this case.
+Finally, because the natural deletion and destruction operations do not preserve $\tilde{\K}_{n,d}$, we further restrict the setting to another subclass of stretched cliques $\hat{\K}_{n,d}$ where the inductive argument carries out nicely.
+The explicit family $\A_k$ is then obtained as a particularly transparent instance of this general framework.

+A core part of our inductive argument is the construction of a witness vector $v(G,\epsilon)$.
+Very informally, the vector $v(G,\epsilon)$ is a perturbed average of the maximum stable sets of a stretched clique.
+The perturbation is chosen so that $v(G,\epsilon)$ violates the rank inequality of $G$, while at the same time still lies in the relevant relaxation after many rounds of $\LS_+$.
+Thus, $v(G,\epsilon)$ serves as the main certificate for our lower bounds on $\LS_+$-rank.

-The manuscript is organized as follows: In Section~\ref{sec03}, we define the aforementioned vertex-stretching operation, and mention some properties of the stable set polytopes of stretched cliques.
-Then we return to analyzing $\LS_+$-relaxations in Section~\ref{sec04}, as we establish the necessary facts --- some regarding general $\LS_+$-relaxations and some specifically applicable to the graphs of our interest --- and build up to our main results (Theorem~\ref{thm409} and Corollary~\ref{cor501}).
-We then explore the implications of these results in Section~\ref{sec05}.
-In particular, we offer an explicit construction of an $\ell$-minimal graph for every positive integer $\ell$ (Proposition~\ref{prop502} and Figure~\ref{figAk}), and go on to show that there are in fact at least $2^{\ell-1}$ distinct $\ell$-minimal graphs for every positive integer $\ell$ (Theorem~\ref{thm504}).
-As a consequence of our construction, we also obtain a family of vertex-transitive graphs on $4\ell+8$ vertices with $\LS_+$-rank at least $\ell$ for every odd $\ell \geq 1$ (Proposition~\ref{prop508} and Figure~\ref{figBk}).
-We conclude our manuscript by discussing some relevant remaining open questions in Section~\ref{sec06}.
+The manuscript is organized as follows: In Section~\ref{sec02}, we define the aforementioned vertex-stretching operation, and mention some properties of the stable set polytopes of stretched cliques.
+Then we return to analyzing $\LS_+$-relaxations in Section~\ref{sec03}, as we establish the necessary facts --- some regarding general $\LS_+$-relaxations and some specifically applicable to the graphs of our interest --- and build up to our main results (Theorem~\ref{thm409} and Corollary~\ref{cor501}).
+We then explore the implications of these results in Section~\ref{sec04}.
+Therein, we prove Proposition~\ref{prop502} and establish the $\ell$-minimality of $\A_k$, and go on to show that there are in fact at least $2^{\ell-1}$ distinct $\ell$-minimal graphs for every positive integer $\ell$ (Theorem~\ref{thm504}).
+As a consequence of our construction, we also obtain a family of vertex-transitive graphs on $4\ell+8$ vertices with $\LS_+$-rank at least $\ell$ for every odd positive integer $\ell$ (Proposition~\ref{prop508} and Figure~\ref{figBk}).
+We conclude our manuscript by discussing some relevant remaining open questions in Section~\ref{sec05}.